Skip to content

 What is MCP?

-The Model Context Protocol (MCP) allows AI assistants like Claude to interact with external tools and data sources.
-Sibyl exposes 4 MCP tools:
+The Model Context Protocol (MCP) is an open standard that lets AI agents interact with external tools and data sources.
+Sibyl exposes 11 MCP tools:

 ToolPurpose